spokestack/react-native-spokestack-tray/example/README.md

 Now that you have tokens in place, the app can be run as normal.

-Start the packager in a new terminal (to make sure the env vars are there)...
+Start the packager in a new terminal:

 ```sh
 $ npm run dev
 ```

+**Note**: The only difference between `npm run dev` and `npm start` is that `npm run dev` resets the bundler cache, which is **necessary anytime you change an environment variable**.

+See [babel-plugin-transform-inline-environment-variables](https://babeljs.io/docs/en/babel-plugin-transform-inline-environment-variables/) for more info.

 Run the app on iOS or Android.
 Note that a real device is needed on Android for the mic to work.